canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Organizations

-Departments and agencies are free to choose the platform that best suites their operational needs but their projects should, where possible, all be regrouped under a unique organization or group.
+Departments and agencies are free to choose the platform that best suits their operational needs but their projects should, where possible, all be regrouped under a unique organization or group.
 This would help discoverability of your projects but also help increase collaboration opportunities.

 ### Version Control System